kintohub/kintohub-docs/docs/kintoblocks.md

 3. The **Endpoints Documentation page** consists of two sections:

-   - **Search Endpoints section** - The left pane contains a Search field to query and find relevant endpoint information.
+   a. **Search Endpoints section** - The left pane contains a Search field to query and find relevant endpoint information.

-   - **Details section** - The details of the queried endpoints (E.g. URL parameters, Response code, and Response parameters) are               displayed in the right pane.
+   b. **Details section** - The details of the queried endpoints (E.g. URL parameters, Response code, and Response parameters) are               displayed in the right pane.

-## Advanced Usages
+# Advanced Usages

-### Search and find KintoBlocks
+## Search and find KintoBlocks

 The **Search bar** in KintoBlocks is intuitive and easy to use.
 The Search yields the lists of KintoBlocks created by **workspace members** and **publicly** shared on the platform.
 Search is especially helpful for developers looking for reusable KintoBlocks so that they can focus only on building unique components necessary for their application.

    { Add GIF video of searching a "Helloworld KintoBlock" }

-### Quick Menu
+## Quick Menu

 The Quick Menu provides swift access to critical functions that can be performed in the KintoBlock:

 1. Click on the **Ellipsis icon** of any KintoBlock card in the KintoBlocks list page to access the following options:

-   - Edit Branch
+   a.
+Edit Branch

-   - View All Branches & Tags
+   b.
+View All Branches & Tags

-   - View Endpoints
+   c.
+View Endpoints

    { Add a image of KintoBlock card displaying the above mentioned options }